cjeannoel2005/SSP-store-sales-project-/README.md

 - Click [here](/project-plan/gantt_chart.md) to look at the gantt chart.

 ### Requirements
 - After a discusion with the client, a list of requirements was made and can accessed using this link [Requirements](/Requirements/requirementsREADME.md)

+### User interface Design
+- I have created a mockup design of the expected look of the program in which users can test the functionally.
+  You can test this program by clicking this [link](https://marvelapp.com/project/74286350)